exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 cd cloud-storage-extension/
 ```

-To create assembled jar file, run the command:
+To create an assembled jar file, run the command:

 ```sh
 ./sbtx assembly